A STILL RELATIVELY UNDERUSED MATERIAL, BUT WHOSE USE IS GROWING

 ALL4PACK EMBALLAGE PARIS is a unique opportunity for meeting a wide range of decision-making professionals from the industries that use metallic packaging.
 CEO, R&D managers, logistics managers, product managers and buyers from the sector, all coming together on the lookout for bespoke solutions, are just waiting to be won over by what you have to offer.
 Don’t miss this opportunity to grow your business.

 To ensure maximum visibility, why not take advantage of the tools that we are putting in place to help you meet prospective clients who may be interested in your solutions:

 - An index per material in the paper catalogue and a search filter per material in the online catalogue

 - A visitor pathway dedicated to metal solutions

 - A list of products to which you can add your own new offers and/or innovations

 - A matchmaking app for making appointments with your customers or prospects

 - A mediakit for you to publicise your presence at the show with customised banners

-With its conference programme and events dedicated to the challenges and the future of packaging, ALL4PACK offers a comprehensive round-up of the role and use of packaging.
+With its conference programme and events dedicated to the challenges and the future of packaging, ALL4PACK EMBALLAGE PARIS offers a comprehensive round-up of the role and use of packaging.
 Come and show your customers and prospects that you have your place in the packaging world of tomorrow.
-Make a date for the Paris Nord Villepinte exhibition centre, from 23 to 26 November 2020.
+Make a date in 2022.